 Simpson’s Tavern | 40y

-When the licensing laws prevented post-3pm drinking, some locals used to order the signature stewed stilton and a sneaky bottle of port in the evenings.
-A local policeman was always trying to catch them in the act and on the day he was retiring he happened to wander by and caught them in the act.
-But by the time he’d rushed next door to telephone the police station for a bit of backup and returned, everyone had hidden the booze and were drinking coffee!
+Maureen tells me that when the licensing laws prevented post-3pm drinking, people would come in to share a sneaky bottle of port and the famous stewed cheese.
+One particular policeman was always trying to catch them in the act and, on the day of his retirement, he walked past and saw the perpetrators at it once again.
+He ran next door to telephone the Liverpool Street police station but by the time they came over, everyone had hidden the booze and had moved on to coffee!